globulon/fluid-organisation-whitepaper/README.md

 ## 💬 Share or Cite

 If you reference the model, please credit the author.
-If you’re applying or adapting the theory in your organisation—I’d love to hear how.
+If you’re applying or adapting the theory in your organisation, I would love to hear how.